dospunk/digitalsafety/index.md

 ### Why

-The police have the ability to intercept your text messages and calls with a device called a Stingray.
-While it hasn't been confirmed that stingrays are in use, there is also no way to confirm that they're not.
-It is also possible that if you are arrested, the police could get a search warrent to obtain your text message reccords from your cellphone carrier.
+The police have multiple methods of intercepting your text messages and phonecalls.
+These devices, known as ISMI-catchers, Stingrays, or Crossbows, can "record phones' geolocation, their phone number, and sometimes the content of texts and phone calls," according to Vice<sup>4</sup>.
+While it hasn't been confirmed that stingrays or other ISMI-catchers are in use at protests, many police departments do not disclose their use of such devices.
+It is also possible that if you are arrested, the police could obtain a search warrent to obtain your text message records from your cellphone carrier.

 ### How

 Download the app Signal, and encourage your friends to as well.
 Signal is an encrypted messaging app, so even if the police do intercept your messages, they won't be able to read them.
 I like signal because they store almost 0 data about your account, while other encrypted messaging apps still store things like your contacts list or your groups on  their server.
 [Get Signal here](https://signal.org/en/).

 ## Blur your images and scrub your metadata